shephertz/App42_JS_Sample/README.md

 - Executing above method will create user for your app in App42 cloud.
 - You can login to AppHQ console and can see the created user there.
-- You can also use your UserSample.HTML/StorageSample.HTML shipped with distribution for more details.
-- Similarly one can use other App42 services like File Upload, Gaming, NoSQL Storage to make user engaging social Apps for HTML5.

 Third Party binaries and respective licenses used in App42 SDK are listed below